Frequently Asked Questions

 • Airline websites and travel apps are useful for checking flight status and receiving notifications.
 The day before your scheduled departure, be sure to verify your departure time and gate with the originating airline listed on your itinerary.

-• The GEM Club mobile web app will include your flight information and confirmation number(s), to use as a reference at check-in.
+• The GEM Club mobile web app Itinerary includes your flight information and confirmation number(s), to use as a reference at check-in.

 • Visit the TSA website for more information.